Tag: Kerry McCarthy

 Kerry McCarthy – 2014 Parliamentary Question to the Foreign and Commonwealth Office

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what steps he is taking to ensure that West Nile virus is not introduced from the United States to Ascension Island.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what steps he is taking to achieve agreement at the UN climate summit in September 2014 on the amount of finance that will be pledged to assist developing countries with their climate actions.

 Mark Simmonds